serverkit/serverkit/doc/resource_directory.md

 - path - directory path (required, type: `String`)

 ## Example
-This recipe ensures the `/home/foo/.ssh` exists on the remote host, and its mode is `700`, and it is owned by user `foo`.
+This recipe ensures a directory exists at `/home/foo/.ssh` on a remote host, and its mode is `700`, and it is owned by user `foo`.

 ```yaml